Repurposing content for different audiences and platforms is a cost-effective way to help your message go further and reach more people.

-But repurposing content takes more than just copy and paste.
-To do it properly, you need to intelligently adapt content instead of just reusing it exactly as it was.
-Let’s look at why and how you can do that.
+However, repurposing content takes more than just republishing the same copy across platforms.
+To do it effectively, you need to intelligently adapt content instead of just reusing it exactly as it was.
+Here are some points to consider when repurposing content.

 The fundamentals of repurposing content

-It offers a brilliant opportunity to maximise impact.
-Just posting the same thing again in the same channel at the right moment can be effective, yes, but you’re still talking to the same audience the same way.
-Full repurposing involves a change in format, channel or both, and this can open up new opportunities with new audiences that the original could not by itself.
+It offers an excellent opportunity to maximise impact.
+Just posting the same information again in the same channel at the right moment can be effective, but you’re still talking to the same audience in the same way.
+Full repurposing involves a change in format, channel or both, and this can open up new opportunities with new audiences that the original could not.

-To look at that in practice, let’s suppose that an article on your website can be edited down to provide the basis for a Twitter thread and a series of LinkedIn posts.
-This way, the same statistics, quotes and so on can reach new audiences and be shared more easily with people who may not have otherwise ever found them.
+Here is an example: an article on your website is written in long-form copy and contains statistics, facts and research, presented as a long read.
+This copy could be edited to provide the basis for an Instagram story and a series of LinkedIn posts.
+This way, the same statistics, quotes and so on can reach new audiences and be shared more easily with people who may not have otherwise found them.
 Perhaps it could even be adapted as the basis for a podcast and reach another audience entirely?
-Better yet, you’ve lost nothing and you still have the original article handy whenever it offers the right tool for the job too.
+Think of your base article as just the beginning and consider how best to use elements of it across multiple platforms.

 Why you should repurpose content

-The efficiency benefits of repurposing content in money, time and effort are obvious.
-You’ve got a foundation of research and thought that’s already been done, relationships that have already been built, assets already acquired, technical steps like image editing already taken care of, analytics data about what got the most clicks and so on.
-For a little extra work, you can get even more return on much the same investment and you can avoid having to start from scratch.
+There are efficiency benefits to repurposing content in terms of money, time and effort.
+You have a strong foundation of research and thought that’s already been done, relationships that have already been built, assets already acquired and technical steps like image editing already taken care of.
+For a little extra work, you can get even more return on the same investment, and you can avoid having to start from scratch.

-But repurposing content also responds to differing audience format needs by meeting demand with supply.
-Some may prefer video or the spoken word, some may find short-form more convenient than long-form, some may favour Instagram as a platform over Twitter and so on, while some may need specific platforms as we explain in our accessibility requirements article.
-In light of this, repurposing content helps you meet those needs with what you already have to hand.
+Furthermore, repurposing content also responds to differing audience format needs by meeting demand with supply.
+Some may prefer video or the spoken word, some may find short-form more convenient than long-form, some may favour Instagram as a platform over X and so on, while some may need specific platforms as we explain in our accessibility requirements article.
+Considering this, repurposing content helps you meet those needs with what you already have.

-Some judgment is needed, of course.
-Just because a given subject does well in LinkedIn’s professional atmosphere doesn’t automatically mean it will be just as well received in TikTok’s more light-hearted one or vice versa.
-But, while some things really are impossible, the combination of intelligence, creativity and flexibility can still solve many problems.
-Since this is 2024, you can even turn to AI for help as Elna Cain explains in her Wordtune article.
+However, some judgement is needed; just because a given subject does well in LinkedIn’s professional atmosphere doesn’t automatically mean it will be just as well received in TikTok’s more light-hearted arena.
+Use a combination of intelligence, creativity and flexibility to ensure you adapt content effectively – and you can even turn to AI for help, as Elna Cain explains in her Wordtune article.
+You can also A/B test your content on each platform, measuring success through likes, clicks or shares, for instance, and then adapt your approach based on these learnings.

-In short, repurposing content isn’t about being lazy and retreading old ground.
+In short, repurposing content isn’t about retreading old ground.
 It’s about being smart and taking your content somewhere completely new.

-Opportunities quickly spring to mind whenever you turn your attention to a specific case.
+There are almost limitless opportunities to repurpose content into different formats (check out HubSpot’s 12 favourites for inspiration).
 For example, taking an existing B2C article and converting it to B2B marketing material may be a worthwhile option and the exact reverse may be viable too.
 Similarly, a formal white paper may provide the foundation of a series of more relaxed articles, marketing material and blog entries.
-In all of these cases, the activity can be very helpful indeed for SEO.
+In all these cases, the activity can be very helpful for SEO.

 User-generated content in particular lends itself well to repurposing.
-It often takes the form of the most readily created material (photos, videos and the like) and automatically has a powerful impact in brand communities – which Dialogue explored in our Power of Brand Communities Report.
-By collating and curating the best, the worst (in the spirit of fun, of course!), the most interesting, the most useful, the most beautiful or any other criteria that seem relevant, the same audience that created it in the first place can see everything again in a new light as it reaches new people at the same time.
+It often takes the form of the most readily created material (photos, videos, etc.) and automatically has a powerful impact in brand communities – which Dialogue explored in our Power of Brand Communities Report.
+By collating and curating the best (with permission from the original creators, of course), not only can gathering UGC be a great way to engage the community, but it also provides you with content to repurpose (in the form of photo galleries, for example).

 Repurposing content in practice